-Dr. Anthony Fauci Says Death Threats Won’t Deter Him: ‘This Is The Life I’ve Chosen, And I’m Doing It’
+Dr. Anthony Fauci Says Death Threats Won’t Deter Him: ‘This Is The Life I’ve Chosen And I’m Doing It’

-The White House has reportedly beefed up the security team for Dr. Anthony Fauci after he has faced a rise in death threats, but the the top medical expert on the coronavirus said he won’t let threats stop him from doing his job.
+The White House has reportedly beefed up the security team for Dr. Anthony Fauci after he has faced a rise in death threats, but the top medical expert on the coronavirus said he won’t let threats stop him from doing his job.

-CNN reported that the Department of Health and Human Services Inspector General, the agency’s law enforcement arm, has called on U.S. Marshals Service for help in setting up personal security for the top White House doctor amid an increase in threats to her personal safety.
+CNN reported that the Department of Health and Human Services Inspector General, the agency’s law enforcement arm, has called on U.S. Marshals Service for help in setting up personal security for the top White House doctor amid an increase in threats to his personal safety.
 The Washington, D.C., Metro Police Department has also stationed officers outside Fauci’s home at all times in response to the death threats, the report added.

 “(He) doesn’t need security, everybody loves them,” the president said.
 “Besides that, they’d be in big trouble if they ever attacked.”